1955 Alabama Crimson Tide football team: Rice

 To open the 1955 season, the Crimson Tide traveled to Houston and were shutout 20–0 by the Rice Owls of the Southwest Conference.
 After being held scoreless for the first three quarters, the Owls scored all three of their touchdowns in the fourth quarter.
 King Hill scored first on a one-yard run, a 45-yard Page Rogers run and on a two-yard Hill run.
-The loss brought Alabama's all-time record against Rice to 0–2.